rdov/rdov.github.io/rdov_whitepaper.md

 As a capital good, the open source project has to be put to use to release the value.
 Furthermore, the common nature of it inherently creates a race.
 The first to market with an implementation of the final product or service will reap the maximum benefit of the open capital used in production.
 If the developers of the capital did not participate in the creation of the final good, it is likely they will never receive an economic reward for their work.

 This misalignment of incentives, skills and resources is what makes open source R&D a very unrewarding job.
 Today, only a few enterprise corporations have everything required to competitively monetize open source projects.
 These either do targeted R&D to enhance their main businesses, or feed off of community projects.

 Consequently, open source developers are predominately employed and directed by large corporations with little creative freedom, or they are volunteers.
 Pure, open R&D firms are simply not seen as viable market competitors, especially if they're not huge.

 ### Scalable Open Source Business Strategies (RDOV Components)

+The following are some strategies that have worked well for developers.
+These components of the RDOV incubator model can each stand alone.
+Each has some difficulties, however, which need to be overcome.

 #### Support

 Support can span the range from ongoing development and maintenance to live chat, DevOps, architectural advising, and more.
 These are Indirect Services that open source developers provide to supplement their projects.

-Often the need or desire for this support is engineered into an open source project, sacrificing UX for monetization.
+Sometimes the need or desire for this support is engineered into an open source project, sacrificing UX for monetization.
 This monetization optimization is not necessary with RDOV, but they are not mutually exclusive either.

 While some support activities may come easily to developers, it is unlikely that an individual or small R&D team would have all of the skills and availability that support clients desire.
 Many open source projects have succeeded at this by incorporating and hiring specialized labor that will do much of the billable work.

-Ideally, this could be outsourced to a firm with 24/7 availability, who would read, comment on, and open new project issues based on their calls and complaints.
+Ideally, support work could be outsourced to a firm with 24/7 availability, who would read, comment on, and open new project issues based on their calls and complaints.
 If this outsourcing is accomplished, the developers may primarily receive the digested and technically formatted bug reports and feature requests that they expect.

 #### Sponsorship

 Sometimes a wealthy party takes an interest in a project and provides it with some sort of sponsorship or patronage.
 This can take many forms, but can be generalized as financial support for a project.
 In some cases, this sponsorship comes with payment terms such as logo placement, public recognition, special functionality or support, or even as corporate stock or cash payments.

 The diversity of options available for sponsorships makes them particularly difficult to land.
 With no limits on who could be approached or what terms could be, seeking sponsorship can be a daunting undertaking.

-It is improved significantly if the project developers describe the future potential in a way so as to interest a non or semi technical sponsor.
+Chances of landing a sponsorship are improved significantly if the project developers describe the future potential in a way so as to interest a non or semi technical sponsor.
 In RDOV this is referred to as a Future Development Thesis.
+Of course, complete, popular projects also have an easier time attracting sponsorships.

 #### Technical Co-founder